While many people have tried and are enjoying the benefits of joining a cooperative society in Nigeria, some are just not interested.

 Other People’s Money (OPM) according to Business dictionary is the money that you borrow as an unsecured loan or money contributed by smaller stockholders (shareholders).

 The OPM idea can be exploited in cooperative society settings.
-Instead of getting loans from companies with loan apps in Nigeria or banks that may charge an interest rate, cooperative societies helps you get money in form of a loan with a relatively low-interest rate attached.
+Instead of getting loans from companies or banks that may charge an interest rate, cooperative societies helps you get money in form of a loan with a relatively low-interest rate attached.

 3. You Enjoy Lower Prices